 Sizes range from 62″ (do not rent to anyone shorter than 5’3″) to 72″ (no one taller than 6’6″).
 Paddles are available starting at age 4 (under five should be accompanied by an adult) and up to age 74.

 They have rain gear for sale and a limited number for rent.
 It is recommended that you bring your jacket, pants, and boots if possible.
-Please note, this rain gear is not waterproof; it will only protect you from heavy downpours for about 30 minutes.
-The rain gear is available in sizes S-XL ($20 per item).
+This rain gear is Waterproof, Breathable, Dependable Wet Weather Protection.

 We have a wide selection of water-friendly footwear for sale at the store, and we have a few pairs available to rent.
 You can bring your own, water shoes with non-slip tread are highly recommended.
 The sizes available are XS-XL ($5 per item).
 Rental fees are one-time only and include kayak, paddle(s), spray skirt, buoyancy aid, and paddle suit (for barefoot kayakers).